Hermitian codes and complete intersections: Abstract

 \section{Abstract}

-In this paper we present a geometrical characterization for the minimum-weight codewords of the Hermitian codes over the fields $\FQ$ in the third and fourth phase, namely with distance $d \geq q^2-q$. \\ We consider the unique writing $ \mu q + \lambda (q+1)$ of the distance $d$ with $\mu, \lambda$ non negative integers, and $\mu \leq q$, and prove that the minimum-weight codewords correspond to complete intersection divisors cut on the Hermitian curve $\He$ by curves $\mathcal X$ of degree $\mu+\lambda$ having $x^\mu y^\lambda$ as leading term w.r.t. the $\texttt{DegRevLex}$ term ordering (with $y>x$). \\ Moreover, we show that any such curve $\mathcal X$ corresponds to minimum-weight codewords provided that the complete intersection divisor $\He \cap \mathcal X$ is made of simple $\FQ$-points. \\ Finally, using this geometric characterization, we propose an algorithm to compute the number of minimum weight codewords and we present comparison tables between our algorithm and MAGMA command \texttt{MinimumWords}.
+In this paper we consider the Hermitian codes defined as the dual codes of one-point evaluation codes on the Hermitian curve $\mathcal H$ over the finite field $\FQ$.
+We focus on those with distance $d \geq q^2-q$ and give a geometric description of the support of their minimum-weight codewords. \\ We consider the unique writing $ \mu q + \lambda (q+1)$ of the distance $d$ with $\mu, \lambda$ non negative integers, and $\mu \leq q$, and consider all the curves $\mathcal X$ of the affine plane $\mathbb A^2_{\FQ}$ of degree $\mu+\lambda$ defined by polynomials with $x^\mu y^\lambda$ as leading monomial w.r.t. the $\texttt{DegRevLex}$ term ordering (with $y>x$).
+We prove that a zero-dimensional subscheme $Z$ of $\mathbb A^2_{\FQ}$ is the support of a minimum-weight codeword of the Hermitian code with distance $d$ if and only if it is made of $d$ simple $\FQ$-points and there is a curve $\mathcal X$ such that $Z$ coincides with the scheme theoretic intersection $\mathcal H \cap \mathcal X$ (namely, as a cycle, $Z=\mathcal H \cdot \mathcal X$).
+Finally, exploiting this geometric characterization, we propose an algorithm to compute the number of minimum weight codewords and we present comparison tables between our algorithm and MAGMA command \texttt{MinimumWords}.